Akuli/odotdot/docs/syntax-spec.md

 - Operators are `{`, `}`, `[`, `]`, `(`, `)`, `=`, `;`, `.`, `` ` `` or `::`.
 - `var` is parsed with similar rules as identifiers, but it's best for the tokenizer to output `var` tokens as non-identifiers.
 This way `thing::var` will cause errors when parsing to AST.
-Note that `var0` is an identifier, just like e.g. `thingy0`.
+Note that e.g. `var_statement` and `var0` are valid identifiers.

+The token rule that matches *first* should be used.
+For example, `"hello # world"` is not a comment because the very first character begins a valid string literal, and the `#` beginning a comment is the 8th character.

 There are no float objects in the whole language yet, so `0.0` should be tokenized as two integers and an operator (even though parsing those will